Skip to Topics in This Article

 - Reader: Viewing access only to Content and Assets

 Step 3: Permission Sets

 HCMS Group permissions determine what permissions (Organizations) Groups have over the entire HCMS.
 Permission sets govern what rights (Organizations) Groups have for each piece of content.
 Permission Sets are created in the HCMS.
 Reference the roles below to determine which Organization Groups need access to Permission Sets:

 - Owner, Developer, Publisher: Full access to content and assets and can approve an author’s work

 - Author: Can read, create, update and submit content and assets but will not be able to delete or publish items

 - Reader: Viewing access only

-Created in the HCMS, Permission Sets most likely parallel Platform Groups however there can be differences.
+Created in the HCMS, Permission Sets most closely parallel Organization Groups however there can be differences.
 Permission Sets should be created to manage specific content.
-Each Permission Set needs to be opened and the Platform Groups set to the access role for that specific content.
+Each Permission Set needs to be opened and the Organization Groups set to the access role for that specific content.
 Work through each Permissions Set and assign Group roles.

 Step 4: Front-End Site Permissions

-Systems Administrators manage the entire site, everything related to pages such as reorganizing pages, renaming pages, deleting pages, modifying homepage banners/content, and more.
+Systems Administrators manage the entire site and everything related to pages such as reorganizing pages, renaming pages, deleting pages, modifying homepage banners/content, and more.